-Not before February 2020 Reason if Key Decision An Equality and Impact Assessment has been completed.
+Not before January 2020 Reason if Key Decision An Equality and Impact Assessment has been completed.
 This identified that the original proposal for a district exemption would discriminate against those young people who are Kent care leavers but living outside of the county.
 If agreed, the decision will be published through the Local Offer and will be open to all eligible Kent Care Leavers where Kent County Council are the corporate parent.
 This offer would not apply to Care Leavers placed into Kent by other Local Authorities.
-Reason if this decision has been delayed/withdrawn from a previous plan Section 3 - Who is to be consulted, how and when, (The Duty to Inform/consult/Involve) including relevant scrutiny councillors Consultees March 2019, the Young Adult Council made the following challenge, via the orate Parenting Panel, The Young Adult Council would like to raise the following new Challenge: Kent Care Leavers living in Kent should be exempt from paying Council Tax ntil the age of 25 years, whilst still engaging with the service." of this, there was consultation with young people and research into other local orities and how exemptions had been applied. tter will be discussed at the CYPE Cabinet Committee on 10th January 2020.
+Reason if this decision has been delayed/withdrawn from a previous plan Section 3 - - Who is to be consulted, how and when, (The Duty to Inform/consult/Involve) including relevant scrutiny councillors Consultees March 2019, the Young Adult Council made the following challenge, via the porate Parenting Panel, The Young Adult Council would like to raise the following new Challenge: Kent Care Leavers living in Kent should be exempt from paying Council Tax ntil the age of 25 years, whilst still engaging with the service." of this, there was consultation with young people and research into other local orities and how exemptions had been applied. ter was discussed at the CYPE Cabinet Committee on 10th January 2020.
 Section 4 - Responsible Officer - Who to contact for more information.
 Your name, Your Service, Your phone number and email address: The estimated cost to KCC will be £594,230 per year.
 This is based on all eligible discounts being applied for by the young person and starting from 1st April 2020.
 No historic council tax arrears would be funded.
-Support documents Responsible Cabinet Member - Cabinet Member for Integrated Children's Services Reference No: This information will be outlined in the report which is submitted to the CYPE Cabinet Committee on 10 Jan 2020.
+Support documents PRoD Responsible Cabinet Member - Cabinet Member for Integrated Children's Services Reference No: This information is outlined within the attached report.
 Key Yes Section 1 - the decision needed, how it relates to the Council's Corporate Outcomes and the Costs and risks involved.
 Title: